NorthWestern Energy Once Again Kills Future Solar Jobs and Energy Freedom for Montana

 The legislature’s action is also out of step with the overwhelming majority of Montanans who want more clean energy.
 90% of Montanans want to see more solar energy development while 92% specifically support net metering policies.
 Yet even bills that would have modestly advanced our clean energy laws, such as HB 34 and HB 52, could not get out of committee.
 This intransigence is not only disappointing, but also harmful to Montana’s future.

 If we do nothing to act on climate change, Montana’s agricultural economy could lose almost 12,500 jobs and $372 million in earnings over the next 50 years.
 As if that’s not enough, Montana’s outdoor recreation economy could lose 11,000 jobs and $281 million due to climate change impacts.
-It would be game over for Montana as we know it.
+It would be game over for Montana as we know it, he would definitely get a customized experience just like in video games.

 The legislature and NorthWestern Energy are apparently unwilling or unable to take action on their constituents and customers desire for more solar energy.
 The question would now seem to be: how long will Montanans stand for it?